 First off, the rubber sole is TNF’s Winter Grip which is specifically designed for snow and icy terrain.

-In addition they threw on IcePick temperature sensitive lugs for even more traction.
+In addition, they threw on IcePick temperature-sensitive lugs for even more traction.

 While you wouldn’t want to go running across an icy lake in these, you will be impressed at how well they handle ice and wet snow.
-Since these are utility boots and should keep you safe in most conditions, you’ll really enjoy how these keep you stable while on pavement.
+Since these are utility boots and should keep you safe in most conditions, you’ll really enjoy how these keep you stable while on the pavement.

 The insulation TNF used is 400 grams of PrimaLoft Silver Eco which is offers excellent cold protection.
 This Thermoball technology is equivalent to 600 fill goose down and is also used in a few of their jackets.
 With a temperature rating to -40F, you’ll probably be more than toasty in most average winter conditions, especially when combined with thick wool socks.